 Easy.
-Contact Todd Forman (email@example.com) and tell him your name, the name of the high school, the name of a contact person at that school, and contact information.
-He will follow up with a phone call to share information about the program and the application process.
+Contact Alison Kaufman (firstname.lastname@example.org) and tell her your name, the name of the school, the name of a contact person at that school, and contact information.
+She will follow up with a phone call to share information about the program and the application process.

 Do you only work with high school students?

 No. While we believe in introducing philanthropy education at the middle (and even elementary) school level, we believe that a level of cognitive development is required to fully participate in our program.
 We focus our energies at the high school and junior high level, and continue to stay connected to the collegiate program that Roger helped create.
 We do, however, offer summer camps that are geared towards teaching young children the power of giving of their time, talent and treasure, through age-appropriate activities.